Getting a New Hampshire insurance adjuster license requires completing a few steps to apply for a resident license in your state.

 Prometric electronically notifies the Department of exam results within two business days of the exam date.
 Exam scores are confidential and will be revealed only to you and the Department.

-You may register to take your exams and find more information on the Prometric New Hampshire Insurance page or by calling Prometric at (800) 869-6603.
+You can register to take your exams — as well as find out more information — on the Prometric New Hampshire Insurance website or by calling Prometric (800) 869-6603.

 Step 3.
 New Hampshire Insurance Adjuster License Application